littermap/littermap-aws-backend/README.md

 ### [Amazon RDS](https://aws.amazon.com/rds/) database

+Used as the main database to store global locations

-Amazon RDS is a scalable relational database service that is API-compatible with PostgreSQL, so techniques involving PostgreSQL generally apply.
+> Amazon RDS is a scalable relational database service that is API-compatible with PostgreSQL.

 - [What is Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/Welcome.html)
 - [Builds a GIS server site on Amazon Web Services](https://enterprise.arcgis.com/en/server/10.4/cloud/amazon/build-arcgis-server-site-on-aws.htm)